instance-id/json-to-frontmatter-yaml/README.md

 There is 1 available command:

-- `./convert.js` (Converts the file and creates a second index file named index.md.md that you can rename yourself)
+- `node convert.js` (Converts the file and creates a second index file named index.md.md that you can rename yourself)
-- `./convert.js replace` (Replace original index.md with new and rename original as index_old.md .)
+- `node convert.js replace` (Replace original index.md with new and rename original as index_old.md .)

 Flags:
-- `-c FILE.json` or `--configFile FILE.json` flag to override default config (check hugoConfig-example.json)
+- `-c FILE.json` or `--configFile FILE.json` flag to override default config (check config-example.json)